geodatascience/geodatascience_repo/geokeywords/README.md

 ## Step 3.
 Wordcloud creation (from a frequency map) + Image generation

 The function `makeImage` is the last ingredient for our cloud creation process.
-It takes a frequency map and turn it into an image with the help of `wordcloud`.
+It takes a frequency map and turns it into an image with the help of `wordcloud`.
 Below, a simple description of the most important parameters of `makeImage`:

 * `tweetsfrequencymap` : the frequency map of the hashtags related to our query.
-They should have processed according to our needs
+They should have processed been according to our needs (see the previous section)
-* `pathtomask` : the path to the black an white image that will be used to bound the clouds (the map of France in the example above)
+* `pathtomask` : the path to the black an white image that will be used to bound the cloud (the map of France in the example above)
 * `outputpath` : the output path for the resulting image
 * `backgroundcolor` : the backgroud color of the image
 * `contourcolor` : the color of the boundaries
-* `contourwith` : thickness of the boundaries
+* `contourwith` : the thickness of the boundaries

 ```python